Elise Bartlett: Horace Liveright

 In December 1931, Bartlett announced her engagement to producer and publisher Horace Liveright, having known each other for eight years.
 Liveright by that time was managing Bartlett.
 Just four months of living together, the couple filed for divorce, with Bartlett saying that "my marriage to him was just something I shouldn't have done.
 I found that out immediately after we were married."
 She described him as a "charming fellow" and had no resentment, despite reports of physical abuse between the couple.

 Michel Picard

 Her final marriage was to Longshore Beach and Country Club manager Michel Picard.
 The marriage was performed by Justice of the Peace John Carpenter with just one witness.
 Picard had previously been married to Leona Lane who he divorced in 1930.
 Bartlett had known Picard for ten years and said she "simply adores" him.

 Death

 Bartlett died suddenly at a local hospital in Daytona Beach on May 23, 1947 from alcoholism.
-She was survived by her father and the funeral was arranged by Baggett-McIntosh.
-She was buried in Highland Memorial Park in Ocala, Florida.
+The funeral was arranged by Baggett-McIntosh.